 - 1. Affirmative Consent: Affirmative consent is the equal approval, given freely, willingly, and knowingly of each participant to desired sexual involvement.
 Consent is an affirmative, conscious decision, indicated clearly by words or actions to engage in mutually accepted sexual contact.
+Affirmative consent may be revoked at any time during the sexual activity by any person engaged in the sexual activity.
+It is the responsibility of each person to ensure that he or she has the affirmative consent of all persons engaged in the sexual activity to engage in the sexual activity and that the affirmative consent in sustained throughout the sexual activity.
+The existence of a past or current dating or sexual relationship between the student or employee reporting or disclosing the alleged violation and the responding student and employee, in and of itself, shall not be determinative of a finding of affirmative consent.
 A person forced to engage in sexual contact by force, threat of force, or coercion has not consented to contact.
 Lack of mutual affirmative consent is the crucial factor in any sexual assault.
 If there is confusion or ambiguity, participants in sexual activity need to stop and verbally clarify each person's willingness to continue. - 2.
 Consent CANNOT be given if a person's ability to consent is substantially impaired because of a mental or physical condition.
 Examples of such mental or physical conditions include, but are not limited to incapacitation, unconsciousness, coercion, physical force, substantial impairment because of a psychological health condition, substantial impairment because of voluntary intoxication; or substantial impairment because of the deceptive administration of any drug, intoxicant or controlled substance.
 Mutual intoxication or substance impairment does not exonerate any individual nor lessen the consequences.
 Consent can NEVER be given by anyone under the age of sixteen.